AT 2017: Day 8, Bly Gap to Beech Gap

 Ascending Standing Indian

-The trail provided an easy, gradual climb up the mountain.
-From Deep Gap the trail went up more than 1100 feet in 2.5 miles.
+Thankfully, the path up wasn't strenuously steep.
+From Deep Gap, it went up more than 1,100 feet in 2.5 miles.

 Bear sanctuary sign

-Small signs were posed on some trees by the state wildlife agency, noting the area is designated as a bear sanctuary.
-Sadly, I doubt many bears currently live here.
-There has been so much fire damage bears aren't likely to find much food to survive.
-I'm sure they've moved on to other areas.
+Small signs posted on trees by the state wildlife agency said this area was designated as a bear sanctuary.
+Sadly, I doubt many bears want to live here right now.
+There was so much fire damage, bears wouldn't be able to find any food to survive.

 Patch of snow

-According to legend, a warrior had been sent to the top of the mountain to guard against a winged monster that was terrorizing the tribe and stealing children.
+According to a Cherokee legend, a warrior was sent to the top of this mountain to guard against a winged monster that had been terrorizing the tribe and stealing children.
 The warrior fled in fear, but the Great Spirit destroyed the monster with thunder and lightning.
 The Great Spirit then turned the warrior into stone because of his cowardice.

 Smoke seen in the distance

-From the top, I noticed smoke rising from a distant ridge.
-After all this area went through just a few months ago, was someone trying to start another disaster?
-I had no way of knowing for sure, but that's what I feared.
+While I was standing at the top, I noticed smoke rising from a distant ridge.
+After all this area had gone through just a few months ago, I hope no one was trying to start another disaster.

-Leaving the summit, the trail dropped gradually to a long ridge, with the next mile or so nearly flat.
+Leaving the summit, the trail dropped gradually to a long ridge.
+From there, the next mile or so was nearly flat.

 Fire damage, scorched sign

-The damage on this side of the mountain was just as devastating.
-I noticed another one of those bear sanctuary signs nailed to a tree, but all of the paint on the sign had blistered off when the tree burned.
+The damage on the other side of the mountain was just as devastating.
+I saw another of the bear sanctuary signs nailed to a tree, but this one was on a charred tree.
+All of the sign's paint had blistered off when the tree burned.

-From Standing Indian it was another 2.8 miles, all easy and mostly downhill, to Beech Gap.
-I had camped there before, so I knew it would be a good place to stop.
-There are several flat spots here to pitch a tent and a good water source nearby.
+I had camped at Beech Gap on my previous hikes here, and I knew it would be a good place to stop.
+There were plenty of flat spots there to pitch a tent and a good water source was nearby.

-I was glad to find when I arrived that the fire damage was not nearly as bad here as it was on the mountain.
+When I arrived at the gap, I was glad to find the fire damage was not nearly as bad as it was on the mountain.

-El Fuego (later to go by the trail name Uncle Puck), his nephew Joe, Bluestem and Two Chairz were already there, as were several hikers I had not met before.
+El Fuego (later to go by the trail name Uncle Puck), his nephew Joe, Bluestem, and Two Chairz were already there when I arrived.
+Several hikers I had not met before were also camping there.

-After dinner we hung out by a fire built by El Fuego.
-Even if you only know a little bit of Spanish that will make sense to you.
+After eating dinner, we sat around a fire El Fuego built.
+Even if you only know a little bit of Spanish, that trail name should make sense to you and explain why he built the fire.

 Long distance runner, what you standing there for?